There’s a spiritual bliss about doing things for their own sake. But getting there isn’t as easy as it sounds.

 But what about the most successful contestants?
 They didn’t want to “be” anything.
 Instead, they said that their dream, their singular goal in life was simply to sing.

-It may sound like a minor distinction, but it’s not.
+It may sound like a minor difference, but it’s not.
 It’s actually at the heart of a debate that has haunted Christianity for centuries.

 In Luke 10:38-42, Jesus drops in for a visit at the home of Lazarus and his sisters, Mary and Martha.
 If you’re familiar with the passage, you know where I’m headed.